forestgrape/coronavirus/2_biological/coronavirus.md

 ### Virus Classification
-As defined a [life form](#life-form) encoding proteins but not all of them is called aj [virus](#virus).
+By definition, a [virus](#virus) is a [life form](#life-form) encoding proteins but not all.
 This definition is very broad so often further classifications/grouping are done.

-> The goal of classification is usually to group things together which are similar to some features of interest.
+> The goal of classification is usually to group things together which are similar to some properties or behavior of interest.

 Features of interest for viruses are:
 * Viruses can be classified by the hosts they infect.
 E.g. bacteriophages infect bacteria.